 The UK Covid-19 Inquiry is an independent public inquiry into the UK's response to the COVID-19 pandemic.
-The first preliminary public hearings began in October 2022.
+The first preliminary public hearings began in October 2022 with witnesses giving in-person testimony from 13 June 2023.

 The Inquiry will examine areas such as the UK's preparedness for the pandemic, the use of non-pharmaceutical interventions (including ‘lockdowns’), pandemic management in hospitals and care homes, procurement, and financial support.

 LSHTM scientists are among around 200 scientists who have been asked to submit written evidence to the Inquiry.
-Some of these scientists will be called on to give evidence in-person at public hearings in 2023.
+A number of LSHTM scientists will be called to give in-person testimony.

 During the pandemic many clinically-trained staff and students from LSHTM voluntarily returned to work in the NHS.
 Other LSHTM staff gave their expertise for free as members of the Scientific Advisory Group for Emergencies (SAGE) and its various sub-groups including the Scientific Pandemic Influenza Group on Modelling, Operational sub-group (SPI-M-O) and the Independent Scientific Pandemic Influenza Group on Behaviours (SPI-B).